 Connect the CPU fan's cable connector to the CPU fan connector (J30) on the system board.
-Chipset fan (J32) and System fan (J31) are used to connect additional cooling fans.
+Chipset fan (J18), System fan (J20), Fan 4 (J35) and Fan 5 (J36) are used to connect additional cooling fans.
 The cooling fans will provide adequate airflow throughout the chassis to prevent overheating the CPU and system board components.

-The "PC Health Status" submenu of the BIOS will display the current speed of the cooling fans.
+The "PC Health Status" submenu of the BIOS will display the current speed of the CPU fan, chipset fan and system fan.
+Aside from the system being able to monitor these speeds, it also allows you to manually select the speed of these cooling fans.
 Refer to chapter 3 for more information.